-Part of working as a 'culturally aware' counsellor is the ability to understand how heritage and culture form part of a person’s self-knowledge and history.
+Part of working with diversity in counselling is having the ability to understand how heritage and culture may affect the counselling relationship and form part of a person’s self-knowledge and history.

-The term heritage literately means 'something inherited from the past'.
-This is something most people can identify with because as children, we listen to stories and take part in customs and rituals passed down from our parents, caregivers or societal norms.
+‘Heritage’ is ‘something that comes or belongs to one by reason of birth; something which is inherited from one's ancestors’ (ESDAW).
+This is a concept with which most people can identify because, as children, we listen to stories and take part in customs and rituals passed down from our parents, caregivers or society.

-For some people, heritage may be connected with religious celebrations such as Ramadan, Christmas, Dwali or Hanukkah; for others it can be a strong connection to a place, geographical area or an event.
-Many people alive today may see their heritage rooted in World War 2, in religion, or in the UK societal class structure.
+For some people, heritage may be connected with religious celebrations, such as Ramadan, Christmas, Dwali or Hanukkah; for others, it can be a strong connection to a place, geographical area or an event.
+Many people alive today may see their heritage as rooted in World War II, in religion or in the UK societal class structure.

 To sum up, we all have a heritage.
 Not everyone will want to continue the rituals and practices of the past, which is where culture comes in.